MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 You can clear the crash diagnostic data stored locally on a device.
 Go to `edge://crashes` and select the **Clear all** button.

 To turn off crash diagnostic data collection on Windows 10 and later, open **Start** > **Settings** > **Privacy** and select **Diagnostics & feedback**.
-For versions of Microsoft Edge on all other platforms, go to `edge://settings/privacy` and turn off the **Help improve Microsoft products by sending optional diagnostic data about how you use the browser, websites you visit, and crash reports** setting.
+For versions of Microsoft Edge on all other platforms, go to `edge://settings/privacy`<!--todo: check, maybe replace by GUI nav path--> and turn off the **Help improve Microsoft products by sending optional diagnostic data about how you use the browser, websites you visit, and crash reports** setting.
 You can manage diagnostic data collection at the enterprise level.
 See [group policies managed by your organization](/deployedge/microsoft-edge-enterprise-privacy-settings).

 <!-- ====================================================================== -->